ohirose/bcpd/README.md

 Homebrew's default installation path changes according to Mac's CPU type.
 If you use an Intel Mac, specify `HOMEBREW_INTEL` instead of `HOMEBREW`.

+- 2 Jul 2024: Homebrew changed OpenMP's default installation path.
+If the compilation fails, replace `homebrew` with `homebrew/opt/libomp` in `makefile`.

 ## Usage

 Type the following command in the terminal window for Mac/Linux: